Identifiable Equivariant Networks are Layerwise Equivariant: Conclusions, Limitations, and Future Work

 Further, we have not covered skip connections, which are a common component of modern neural networks.
 Skip connections reduce the identifiability of networks due to increased inter-layer dependencies (for instance, zeroing out residual blocks alters the effective depth of the network).
 For an interesting account of skip connections in equivariant networks see \cite{agrawal2023densely}, where equivariant ReLU-networks are built using dependencies between the weights in all layers.

 Finally, while our theory proves that weakly identifiable neural networks are layerwise equivariant, the results do not say what group actions on the intermediate latent spaces are obtained in practice, or what choice of group actions is optimal for approximating a given function.
-Our results also do not say whether it is better in practice to learn equivariance from data or constrain the network layers to be equivariant a priori.
-Constraining the network layers a priori can be fruitful for reasons such as parameter efficiency, data efficiency or computational efficiency.
+The result is also existential, and does not explain how a layerwise equivariant parametrization may emerge during optimization in an unconstrained model.
+Our results also do not indicate whether it is better in practice to learn equivariance from data or constrain the network layers to be equivariant a priori.
+Constraining the network layers a priori can be fruitful, e.g., for efficiency in terms of parameters, data, and compute.